Autumn Tasks - how to cook pumpkin seeds and how to store apples

 We keep about 50 of them, placed in a saucer to dry out on the windowsill ready for sowing in April next year.
-With the rest you can bake them and eat them as a nutritious snack: Roasted Pumpkin Seeds
+With the rest you can bake them and eat them as a healthy snack:

-- Separate the seeds from the flesh of the pumpkin but don’t wash.
+Separate the pumpkin seeds from the flesh of the pumpkin but don’t wash.

 Haxfact!: Pumpkin seeds are a super food full of iron, zinc, calcium and magnesium and are also a source of protein and omega 3.